AbsoluteWisp/AbsoluteWisp/README.md

 Hi, I'm Ghostling225!
-I mainly use github to open issues in repos that I use and contribute to private projects, I rarely contribute code to public repositories.
+I mainly use GitHub to open issues in repos that I use and contribute to my own projects.

 <!---
 Ghostling225/Ghostling225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.